Mount Carbon Railroad

 The Mt.
-Carbon Railroad (MC) was one of what was known as lateral railroads built in Schuylkill County, Pennsylvania in the 1820s and 1830s, and which were first constructed to accommodate the Schuylkill Canal with coal produced from the coal district south of the Mine Hill and east of the West Branch Schuylkill River, covering an area of between sixty and seventy square miles.
+Carbon Railroad (MC) was one of what was known as lateral railroads (another term for branch railroads) built in Schuylkill County, Pennsylvania in the 1820s and 1830s, and which were first constructed to accommodate the Schuylkill Canal with coal produced from the coal district south of the Mine Hill and east of the West Branch Schuylkill River, covering an area of between sixty and seventy square miles.
 The MC opened on April 19, 1831, between the settlement of Mount Carbon, Pennsylvania, on the Schuylkill Canal, north to the Norwegian Creek confluence, and following that tributary to beyond both the East and West Norwegian Creeks.
 In 1842, the Philadelphia and Reading Railway Company (P&RR) made Mt.
 Carbon a termination point for its railroad line from Philadelphia in direct competition with the Schuylkill Canal.
 The P&RR leased the MC on May 16, 1862, and merged it into the parent organization on June 13, 1872.